-There a quite a few things you are going to have to take into account if you have a damaged roof and are in two minds, wether to replace it or simply fix it.
+There a quite a few things you are going to have to take into account if you have a damaged roof and are in two minds, whether to replace it or simply fix it.
 I’ve put together a list of useful questions you can answer to help you make the right decision.

 - How old is your roof, and how long is it realistically expected to last?

-If you have a 19 year old roof and it is only expected to realistcally last for 20 years it makes sense to replace it, if your finances allow it.
+If you have a 19 year old roof and it is only expected to realistically last for 20 years it makes sense to replace it, if your finances allow it.
 I’ve listed below the most common roofing materials and given some approximate lifespan ideas.